go-vikunja/vikunja/docs/content/doc/development/development.md

 {{< /highlight >}}

 This should provide a working development environment for Vikunja.
 Take a look at the Makefile to get an overview about the available tasks.
-The most common tasks should be `make test` which will start our test environment and `make build` which will build a vikunja binary into the working directory.
+The most common tasks should be `mage test:unit` which will start our test environment and `mage build:build` which will build a vikunja binary into the working directory.
 Writing test cases is not mandatory to contribute, but it is highly encouraged and helps developers sleep at night.